Contributors

 Brian Zayatz of The Shoestring

-Brian Zayatz is an editor for The Shoestring, an independent local news outlet based in Western Massachusetts.
+Brian Zayatz, Local News Blues contributor, is an editor for The Shoestring, an independent local news outlet based in Western Massachusetts.
 Born and raised on Cape Cod, Brian has lived around western Mass for roughly the last decade.
 During that period, he has served as The Shoestring's Northampton city council beat reporter, co-founded Amherst Cinema Workers United, been awarded a Dune Shack Writers Residency by the Provincetown Community Compact, and contributed writing to DigBoston, Popula, Shadowproof, the Montague Reporter, and Teen Vogue.

 Thanks to other folks who help bring Local News Blues.